• Where is St. Kitts and Nevis located?

 © Courtesy of ironstuffy - Fotolia.com

-A short trip from Charlestown and its luxury resorts will take you to the glorious, lushly tropical Nevis Botanical Garden, located against the looming shadow of Mount Nevis.
+A short trip from Charlestown and its luxury resorts will take you to the glorious, lushly tropical Nevis Botanical Gardens, located against the looming shadow of Mount Nevis.
 The gardens' property originally belonged to the Montpelier Estates.
 The 5-acre gardens include a huge variety of tropical plants from all over the tropical world, a cool cascade, dolphin fountains, and a pool with water lilies.
 Enjoy spectacular flowering royal poinciana, the national flower of St. Kitts and Nevis.
 The shaded Orchid Terraces are home to many colorful bromeliads, exotic orchids, and more than 100 species of palms.
 The Tropical Vine Garden will delight you with the fabric-like flowers of the calico vine and the heady fragrance of the stephanotis.
 Explore the ruins of a lost temple in the mysterious Rainforest Conservatory.

 Church Ground, St Kitts & Nevis, Phone: +1 869-469-3399